 1. Generate science-based knowledge on the biophysical, socio-economic, gender, and governance conditions and drivers leading to vulnerability to climate change.

 2. Create robust evidence and improved understanding of the potential of adaptation approaches and practices, with an explicit focus on gender and livelihoods.

 3. Develop stakeholder-driven and gender inclusive adaptation pathways based on the up- and out-scaling of institutional and on-the-ground adaptation innovations.

 4. Promote the uptake of knowledge and adaptation practices at various scales by decision-makers and citizens.

 5. Strengthen the interdisciplinary expertise of researchers, students and related science and policy stakeholder networks.

-HI-AWARE focuses its activities on 12 study areas that represent a range of climates, altitudes, hydro-meteorological conditions, rural-urban continuums, and socio-economic contexts in four study basins: the Indus, Upper Ganga, Gandaki and Teesta.
+HI-AWARE focused its activities on 12 study areas that represent a range of climates, altitudes, hydro-meteorological conditions, rural-urban continuums, and socio-economic contexts in four study basins: the Indus, Upper Ganga, Gandaki and Teesta.

-The consortium conducts research in these study areas, including modeling, scoping studies, action research, and participatory citizen science.
-By piloting promising adaptation measures in the study areas for out-scaling and up-scaling, as well as conducting participatory monitoring and assessments of climate change impacts and adaptation practices, HI-AWARE seeks to identify:
+The consortium conducted research in these study areas, including modeling, scoping studies, action research, and participatory citizen science.
+By piloting promising adaptation measures in the study areas for out-scaling and up-scaling, as well as conducting participatory monitoring and assessments of climate change impacts and adaptation practices, HI-AWARE sought to identify:

 o gendered vulnerabilities in changing climate: scientific information on socio-economic, governance and gender drivers and conditions leading to vulnerability of the poor in the HKH region